tenzincode/tenzin.ca/source/about/index.md

 date: 2017-04-09 17:16:10
 ---

-i'm a web developer born and raised in winnipeg, manitoba, currently living in montreal, quebec.  i completed my bachelors of science in mathematics at mcgill university in 2006 and studied web development after that at concordia university.
+i'm a web developer born and raised in winnipeg, manitoba, currently living in montreal, quebec.  i completed my bachelors of science in mathematics at mcgill university in 2006 and studied web development after that at concordia university.  i love photography, coding, gaming, and camping.

 <!-- CV -->
 [**→ curriculum vitae** (/kəˈrɪkjᵿləm ˈviːtaɪ/, /ˈwiːtaɪ/, or /ˈvaɪtiː/)](//cv.tenzin.ca)